-Pipeline/Consensus of Machine Learning Algorithms to integrate learning from distinct data-types.
+Pipeline of Machine Learning Algorithms to integrate learning from distinct data-types.

 One reasonable approach is to establish a pipeline (Fig. X, figure dfg.eps) that analyzes different kinds of data using different algorithms.
 In one such pipeline, the MCZ algorithm (short for the Median Corrected Z-score method [Greenfield, A., Madar, A., Ostrer, H., Bonneau, R.: DREAM4: Combining Genetic and Dynamic Information to Identify Biological Networks and Dynamical Models.
 PloS one (2010]) is used for both the steady state and mutation data, followed by the DFG algorithm (short for Dynamic Factor Graph used for time-series data [Krouk,G.,Mirowski,P.,LeCun,Y.,Shasha,D.E.,Coruzzi,G.M.:Predictivenetworkmodeling of the high-resolution dynamic plant transcriptome in response to nitrate.
 Genome Biology 11(12), R123 (2010]).
-In this pipeline, the MCZ algorithm assigns weights to certain edges that are then processed DFG algorithm.
+In this pipeline, the MCZ algorithm assigns initial weights to certain edges that are then refined by the DFG algorithm.
+The basic idea of the MCZ algorithm is that if gene \[x_j] influences \[x_i], then knocking out \[x_j] should change the value of \[x_i] in a significant way.
+We will measure the significance based on the number of standard deviations from the median value of \[x_i] over all non-mutation experiments.

 In preliminary work, done for a book we have written called “Network Inference in Molecular Biology”, [Jesse Lingeman and Dennis Shasha 2012 Network Inference in Molecular Biology -- a hand-on framework, Springer 2012], we show with data from the DREAM benchmark (Dialogue for Reverse Engineering Assessments and Methods) [Schaffter, T., Marbach, D., Floreano, D.: GeneNetWeaver: in silico benchmark generation and performance profiling of network inference methods.
-Bioinformatics 27(16), 2263–2270 (2011)] that using the MCZDFG pipeline is better than using any single machine learning algorithm.
+Bioinformatics 27(16), 2263–2270 (2011)] that using the MCZDFG pipeline is better than using any single machine learning algorithm by itself.

 Alternatively, we can posit a collection of algorithms that each predicts edges and then use a “voting” approach to determine the best one.
 In that scheme, illustrated in the figure consensus.eps, in addition to the Median-Corrected Z-score and Dynamic Factor Graph algorithms, we use the NIR (Network Identification by Multiple Regression [Gardner,T.S.,DiBernardo,D.,Lorenz,D.,Collins,J.J.:Inferring Genetic Networks and Identifying Compound Mode of Action via Expression Profiling.
 Science 301(5629), 102–105 (2003)]) and CLR (Context Likelihood of Relatedness [Faith, J.J., Hayete, B., Thaden, J.T., Mogno, I., Wierzbowski, J., Cottarel, G., Kasif, S., Collins, J.J., Gardner, T.S.: Large-scale mapping and validation of Escherichia coli transcriptional regulation from a compendium of expression profiles.
 PLoS biology 5(1), e8 (2007)]) on steady state data.
 We also use BANJO (Bayesian Inference with Java Objects [Yu,J.:AdvancestoBayesiannetworkinferenceforgeneratingcausalnetworksfromobservational biological data.
 Bioinformatics 20(18), 3594–3603 (2004)]), Time-Delay ARACNE [Zoppoli, P., Morganella, S., Ceccarelli, M.: TimeDelay-ARACNE: Reverse engineering of gene networks from time-course data by an information theoretic approach.
 BMC Bioinfor- matics (2010)], and Inferelator [Greenfield, A., Madar, A., Ostrer, H., Bonneau, R.: DREAM4: Combining Genetic and Dynamic Information to Identify Biological Networks and Dynamical Models.
 PloS one (2010)].
 Because each machine learning algorithm ranks the TFTarget edges, we “weight” each vote for a TFtarget edge depending on its rank in each of these programs.
 Highly ranked edges acquire a weight close to 1, and lowly-ranked edges acquire weights near 0, where the weight drops off exponentially.
-Once the edges are established- based on steady state data from wild-type and pertubation data (e.g. DEX-TF and T-DNA), one of the time-series based algorithms (e.g. Inferelator, Dynamic Factor Graphs, or Time Delay ARACNE) assigns weights to the edges of the reduced graph based on its dynamic view of the network generated from time-series data we provide.
+Algorithms on steady state data from wild-type and pertubation data (e.g. DEX-TF and T-DNA) assign greater or lesser weights to edges.
+Those weights are refined by one of the time-series based algorithms (e.g. Inferelator, Dynamic Factor Graphs, or Time Delay ARACNE).